elixir-cloud-proteomics-workflows/elixir_proteomics_QC/README.md

 Where:
 - qconfig: path to qc.config file.
 Do not change it.
 - zipfiles: incoming folder where the RAW files (zipped) will be put to be processed by the pipeline.
-- outfolder: folder where the output QC metrics JSON files are going to be stored.
+- out_folder: folder where the output QC metrics files are going to be stored.
 - fasta_tab: file with used FASTA databases.
 Do not change it.
 - watch: "YES" if you want the pipeline to be automatically started when a file is moved to `zipfiles` folder.
 - email: notification email.